A gentle upgrade over the ageing D750 would strengthen Nikon’s FX offerings

-It wouldn’t be likely that such a camera would launch without 4K video recording, especially after the 4K-enabled D500 and D5.
+It wouldn’t be likely that such a camera would launch without 4K video recording, especially after the 4K-enabled D500, D850 and D5.
 It’s also likely that it will have a tilting display like the D750, but Nikon would probably at touchscreen control, too.
 Finally, don't forget Nikon will introduce it's SnapBridge connectivity as well.

 Nikon's flagship DSLR could get a midlife tweak

 Predicted specs: Full-frame 20MP sensor | New EXPEED image processor| 14fps burst shooting